 In addition, implementing MFA is very cost-effective, especially compared with the potential damage of data breaches.
 Many industries have rules and regulations that require MFA to protect sensitive data, so implementing it will make you compliant.

-Spacelift takes MFA to the next level, because it is IdP independent.
-Many applications offer MFA, that fully rely on their IdP for that.
-In Spacelift, you get the best of both worlds, you can have MFA implemented on the IdP level, and you can easily enable MFA independently as well, and only when these two sessions are successfully merged, you can log in to your Spacelift account.
+Spacelift takes MFA to the next level because it is IdP-independent.
+Many applications offer MFA that relies fully on their IdP.
+In Spacelift, you can have MFA implemented on the IdP level, and you can easily enable MFA independently too.
+Only when the two sessions are successfully merged can you log in to your Spacelift account.

-To enable MFA, go to Organization Settings by clicking on your profile in the bottom left of the screen and selecting this option.
-You will see the Multi-Factor Authentication option under Authentication.
+To enable MFA, go to Organization Settings by clicking on your profile at the bottom left of the screen and selecting this option.
+The Multi-Factor Authentication option is available under Authentication.

 As an administrator, you can require all the organization’s members to enable two-factor authentication.
-Because I don’t have a personal security key in my account, I will first have to create one, and I can do this in Personal settings.
+Because I don’t have a personal security key in my account, I will first have to create one.
+I can do this in Personal settings.

-Follow the steps to configure MFA and in the end, if you try to connect to your Spacelift account, you will see something similar to this:
+After you have followed the steps to configure MFA and try to connect to your Spacelift account, you will see something like this:

 By default, API keys are static and long-lived, meaning that you will need to rotate and revoke them manually.
 They are simple tokens that you use to authenticate requests to an API, usually by including them inside the request header or as a query parameter.

-OIDC-backed API keys are dynamic and short-lived and, based on the identity provider you use, token management (rotation, revocation, expiration) can be handled automatically.
+OIDC-backed API keys are dynamic and short-lived.
+Based on the identity provider you use, token management (rotation, revocation, expiration) can be handled automatically.

-This makes OIDC-backed API keys more secure because even if they are intercepted, they are short-lived and the overall risk of misuse is reduced.
+This makes OIDC-backed API keys more secure because even if they are intercepted, they are short-lived, so the overall risk of misuse is reduced.

 To create an OIDC-backed key in your Spacelift account, you need to go to Organization Settings → API keys.
 From here you can select the Create API key option, and choose OIDC as the type.